yiisoft/yii-debug/README.md

 ## Logging

-Specify the filesystem path where collected data will be stored if you use `FileStorage` by adding the lines into the configuration:
+If you use `FileStorage`, specify the filesystem path where collected data will be stored by adding the following lines into the configuration:

 ```php
 return [